 When requesting quotes, provide your estimated entry volume, campaign duration, prize structure, and the Irish retailers in scope.
 Without those inputs, any quote you receive is not something you can meaningfully compare.

 Understanding these cost components before you go to market means you can evaluate vendor quotes accurately and spot where corners have been cut.
+The most transparent commercial model for a receipt promotion is a fixed fee that covers platform, validation, and fulfilment together, one number, full scope, no surprises when redemption rates exceed forecast.

 A receipt upload promotion looks simple from the outside.
 What happens underneath, the validation engine, the fraud protection, the compliance framework, the data structure, determines whether it delivers or whether it costs you twice.